 5. Sometimes a relaxed companion is the best companion.

 If you want a dog to go hiking and along on every camping trip, perhaps a younger dog is right for you.
-But if you’re looking for someone to loyally relax by your side while you read the paper or sip coffee, an older dog can offer perfect companionship.
+But if you’re looking for someone to loyally relax by your side while you read the paper or sip coffee, a senior dog can offer perfect companionship.
 Many people who adopt older dogs feel like they both took a chance on each other, making the loyalty that much stronger and the emotional bond that much tighter.

 Have you or a friend ever adopted an older dog?
 Tell us about your experience in a comment!